Galaxy

 fit()[source]

-Configure and generate space of Stars Uses the ProcessPoolExecutor library to spawn multiple star instances and fit them.
+Configure and generate space of Stars.
+Uses the function_scheduler to spawn multiple star instances and fit them in parallel.

 Returns: